Coastal California gnatcatcher: Historical and present population size

 The coastal California gnatcatcher was listed as a threatened species in 1993.
 The population was estimated to be no more than 1,000 to 1,500 pairs in the United States.
 It has since grown thanks to protections from the ESA and conservation efforts.

-In 2010 the U.S. population estimate for the Gnatcatcher was 1,324 pairs within an 111,006-acres region.
+In 2010 the U.S. population estimate for the Gnatcatcher was 1,324 pairs within a 111,006-acres region.
 There was no specific estimate for Baja California, Mexico.

 Lifespan

 Reproduction

 The coastal California gnatcatcher is territorial.
-It protects breeding territories ranging from 1 to 6 hectares (2-14 acres).
+It protects breeding territories ranging from 1 to 6 hectares (2–14 acres).
 The home range size of the Gnatcatcher changes seasonally and geographically.
 The winter season ranges are larger than breeding season ranges.
 The coastal subspecies has a smaller total range than their inland counterparts.
 The breeding season begins in late February and runs through July, though it can run later.
 Most Gnatcatchers begin to build their nests between mid-March and mid-May.
 The nests are generally made up of grasses, bark strips, small leaves, spider webs, and down.
 Nests are built over a four to ten day period usually in the coastal sage scrub.
 The Coastal California Gnatcatcher lays on average 4 eggs at a time.
 The hatching and early growth periods for the fledglings last about 14 to 16 days.
 Male and female Gnatcatchers are both involved in all parts of the breeding process.
 The Gnatcatcher rarely give birth to two clutches of offspring in one nesting season.
 However it does rapidly renest following the loss of eggs or fledglings to predators.